Rick Hendrick

 Joseph Riddick "Rick" Hendrick III (born July 12, 1949) is an American businessman.
 He is best known as the owner of the NASCAR team Hendrick Motorsports.
 He is also a co-owner of JR Motorsports and founder of the Hendrick Automotive Group, the largest privately held dealership group in the United States.

 As of 2024, his team has won 304 NASCAR Cup Series races, making him the winningest team owner in NASCAR.
-His team has also won a combined total of nineteen NASCAR Championships: fifteen in the NASCAR Cup Series (seven by Jimmie Johnson, four by Jeff Gordon, two by Kyle Larson) and one each by Chase Elliott, Terry Labonte, three in the NASCAR Truck Series (all by Jack Sprague) and one in the NASCAR Xfinity Series (by Brian Vickers in 2003).
+His team has also won a combined total of nineteen NASCAR Championships: fifteen in the NASCAR Cup Series (seven by Jimmie Johnson, four by Jeff Gordon, two by Kyle Larson and one each by Chase Elliott, Terry Labonte), three in the NASCAR Truck Series (all by Jack Sprague) and one in the NASCAR Xfinity Series (by Brian Vickers in 2003).
 He is one of only three owners in history to win NASCAR Championships in the top three series, joining Richard Childress and Jack Roush.
 Hendrick was inducted into the NASCAR Hall of Fame in 2017 and the Motorsports Hall of Fame of America in 2020.

 Career

 Hendrick began drag racing at the age of fourteen in a self-built 1931 Chevrolet.
-Two years later, at age 16, Hendrick won the Virginia division of the Chrysler-Plymouth Troubleshooting Contest, a two-part test consisting of a written exam and a timed hands-on diagnosis and repair of defects planted on a car.
+Two years later, at the age of 16, Hendrick won the Virginia division of the Chrysler-Plymouth Troubleshooting Contest, a two-part test consisting of a written exam and a timed hands-on diagnosis and repair of defects planted on a car.

 Afterward, Hendrick opened a small used-car lot with Mike Leith.
 Leith, an established new-car dealer, was convinced to name Hendrick the general sales manager of the company, at the age of 23.
 In 1976, he sold his assets to purchase a franchise in Bennettsville, South Carolina.
 After doing so, he became the youngest Chevrolet dealer in the United States.
 Hendrick's influence increased sales to make the once troubled location become the region's most profitable.
 The success of Bennettsville was a precursor to the Hendrick Automotive Group, which now has over 100 franchises and 10,000 employees across 13 states.
 Headquartered in Charlotte, North Carolina, his company had a revenue in excess of US$3.5 billion in 2009, after selling 100,000 vehicles and servicing 1.5 million, and is the sixth-largest dealership in the United States.
 Hendrick is also the chairman of the company.

 Hendrick drove in two races during the 1987 and 1988 Winston Cup Series, with finishes of 33rd and fifteenth, respectively.
-He also had a single start in both the Busch Series and the Craftsman Truck Series.
+He also had a single start in the Busch Series, Craftsman Truck Series, Featherlite Southwest Tour, and ARCA Permatex SuperCar Series.
 He also had been a pit crew member for the Flying 11 that Ray Hendrick (no relation) drove in the 1960s.
 In 1997, Hendrick began the Hendrick Marrow Program, a non-profit works with the Be The Match Foundation to support the National Marrow Donor Program.